-Because of COVID-19, many of us are finding we need to develop new skills or new ways of working.
-This may also mean that the learning programs created to teach us those skills must be redesigned for a virtual environment.
-As with face-to-face learning programs, you’ll need a carefully crafted method to evaluate the success of virtual training.
+COVID-19 prompted many of us to develop new skills or new ways of working.
+Additionally, the learning programs to teach those skills are being redesigned for a virtual environment.
+As with any learning program, a carefully crafted method best evaluates the success of virtual training.

-Fortunately, the same ways we measure classroom training can be used to measure the success of online training.
+Fortunately, we can measure the success of online training in the same ways we measure classroom training.
 More than 50 years ago, author and training consultant Donald L. Kirkpatrick created a method to measure learning effectiveness.
-His “Four levels of Learning” model is used to guide course developers as they create programs that deliver long-term value, and it can be adapted to a virtual training environment to help create lasting results.
+His “Four Levels of Learning” model guides course developers as they create programs that deliver long-term value.
+It can also adapt to a virtual training environment to help create lasting results.

 Level 1: Measure Participants’ Reactions

 The participant’s reaction is the extent to which they find the course engaging and enjoyable.
-In a face-to-face setting, instructors typically take the pulse of the class through an end-of-course survey that asks basic questions, like how they liked the material, format, and instructor.
+In a face-to-face setting, instructors typically take the pulse of the class through an end-of-course survey.
+They ask basic questions to get feedback about the material, format, and instructor.

-Virtual Training Tip: As training is moved from the classroom to a virtual environment, it is important to think about how to ensure participants get the most out of the class, as well as how to measure their reactions.
-How will training material be changed to work on a screen instead of a printed manual?
+Virtual Training Tip: As training moves to a virtual environment, it is important to ensure participants get the most out of the class.
+In addition, consider how to measure their reactions.
+How will you change training material to work on a screen instead of a printed manual?
 How will you ensure the virtual course is interactive and flows well?
-You can measure learners’ reactions using a virtual poll, and even consider requiring participants to tune in via video conference to can get a sense of their engagement.
+Some ways to accomplish are to measure learners’ reactions using a virtual poll and require them to tune in via video to get a sense of engagement.

 Level 2: Gauge Learning and Retention

-The most common way to measure learning in a face-to-face environment is to test the participant on the material, which is why many courses build toward certification exams.
-In a physical classroom setting, tests for learning are usually given immediately following the training and include questions that measure the absorption of facts and principles as well as the ability to use the material to analyze problems and find solutions.
+The most common way to measure learning in a face-to-face environment is by testing.
+For this reason, many courses include building toward certification exams.
+In a physical classroom setting, tests for learning are usually given immediately following the training.
+They include questions that measure the absorption of facts and principles.
+They can also require participants to use the course material to analyze problems and find solutions.

-Virtual Training Tip: When creating a virtual training program, you may have the flexibility to provide information in different formats to accommodate multiple learning types.
-Redesign the course to use as many different types of learning as possible and consider new and engaging technologies, such as online quizzing programs, that allow remote learners to test their knowledge.
-Other ways to increase learning and retention in a virtual setting, according to the Association for Talent Development, include utilizing a virtual whiteboard for brainstorming and hosting online breakout and discussion rooms.
+Virtual Training Tip: A virtual training program offers the flexibility to provide information in different formats to accommodate multiple learning types.
+Redesign the course to use as many different types of learning as possible.
+Consider new and engaging technologies, such as online quizzing programs, that allow remote learners to test their knowledge.
+The Association for Talent Development also suggests utilizing a virtual whiteboard for brainstorming and hosting online breakout and discussion rooms.

 Level 3: Track Behavioral Change

-Now we come to the penultimate purpose of training.
-Even if training is great at levels 1 and 2, no real value is achieved unless it changes how the participant thinks or acts.
-Learning programs should drive actions.
-To measure behavioral change in a face-to-face setting, you can follow up with participants to see how they are making progress and whether they’re applying the course content.
+Now we reach the purpose of training.
+Training that is great at levels 1 and 2 only achieves value if it changes how the participant thinks or acts.
+Learning programs are meant drive actions.
+To measure behavioral change in a face-to-face setting, follow up with participants to gauge progress and determine if they’re applying the course content.

-Virtual Training Tip: One way to help ensure behavior is changed is to create online communities where information can be shared and discussions can occur, providing learners a chance to refine and expand their knowledge even after the course has concluded.
-Instructors who cannot follow up with participants in person can also reach out via email to determine how behaviors have changed.
+Virtual Training Tip: One way to help ensure behavior change is to create online communities to share information and discussions.
+This provides learners a chance to refine and expand their knowledge even after the course is complete.
+Instructors who cannot follow up with participants in person can also reach out via email to evaluate behavior change.

 Level 4: Measure Results

 In the end, the goal of most trainings is to achieve results.
-One of the best ways to measure results is through a project or event where the employee is asked to put their newfound skills into action.
-Keep in mind that results do not always need to be measured in terms of monetary value.
+One of the best ways to measure results is through a project or event where the employee puts their newfound skills into action.
+Keep in mind that results do not always equate to monetary value.
 Increasing customer satisfaction or compliance to a government regulation may not result in immediate bottom line savings, but are still critical to any organization.

 Virtual Training Tip: In a virtual environment, ensure a project or opportunity to use the new knowledge is built into the virtual training course.
 Make sure the remote learner has access to the resources they need to complete this project and report results.